 - MATLAB takes a snapshot of (capture) the workspace variables involved in the anonymous function AT the time the anonymous function handle is created, thus the captured values will live on afterwards (by definition a proper closure).

 It’s kind of a mixed love-and-hate situation for both.
 Either design choice will be confusing for some use cases.
-I was at first thrown off by MATLAB’s closure, then after I get used to it (how else are you going to curry?), Python’s Lambda’s non-closure tripped me.
+I was at first thrown off by MATLAB’s anonymous function’s full variable capture behavior, then after I get used to it, Python’s Lambda’s non-closure tripped me.
 Even in the official FAQ, it address the surprise that people are not getting what they expected creating lambdas in a for-loop.

-To enable capture in Python, you assign the value you wanted to capture to a lambda argument (intermediary), then use the intermediary in the expression.
+To enable capture in Python, you assign the value you wanted to capture to a lambda input argument (aka, using a bound variable as an intermediary and initialize it with the free variable that needs to be captured), then use the intermediary in the expression.
+For example: